This article was updated on May 26th, 2020.

 Go on the Hunt for the Northern Lights

 Catching a glimpse of the elusive northern lights can be a challenge and its best done in the company of a local guide.
-These experts know the best time and place to get a chance at experiencing this unique phenomena first hand.
-If you choose a guided tour like Pride of Iceland , the experience is perfectly timed with the best time of the year to see this amazing light show.
+These experts know the best time and place to get a chance at experiencing this unique phenomenon first hand.
+If you choose a guided tour, the experience is perfectly timed with the best time of the year to see this amazing light show.
 Though finding this feature of Mother Nature is never a guarantee, you’ll have the best chance during October or February, which is not coincidentally when the tours are offered.

 Geothermal Sites and Baths